puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/walkthrough.md

 6. Now before we run our script, we need to [bundle](./bundling.md) all of the code into one JavaScript file.
-7. Once we have bundled our script has finished running we should now have our JavaScript file!
-We can now run it with artemis!
+7. Once we have bundled our script we should now have our JavaScript file!
+We can now run it with artemis.
 There are two ways to run JavaScript code with
    artemis:
    - Use a TOML [collection](../Collections/format.md) file
    - run directly via `artemis -j <path to main.js>`

    There are slight differences between both options.
-If we use a TOML collection file, artemis will handle the output format for us based on the TOML configuration.
+If we use a TOML collection file, artemis will handle any output format for us based on the TOML configuration.

    If we decide to run the JavaScript code directly, we would need to include